right101/aws_lambda/README.md

 ## Features

 - **AWS Lambda Deployment**: Automatically create, configure, and deploy an AWS Lambda function.
+- **Dynamic Terraform Backend**: The `setup-bucket-and-run.sh` script dynamically creates the `backend.tf` file for managing the Terraform state.
 - **CloudWatch Event Scheduling**: Trigger the Lambda function every 5 minutes using CloudWatch Event Rules.
 - **Dynamic Code Management**: Dynamically generate, zip, and upload the Lambda function code to an S3 bucket.
 - **S3 Backend Integration**: Store Terraform state in a dedicated S3 bucket for reliable infrastructure management.